infernet-h2020/MetaME/docs/documentation.md

 + &nu;<sup>e</sup> is a set of noisy fluxes distributed according to the experimental means and variances;
 + *c* and &gamma; are the Lagrange multipliers enforcing the constraints on &nu;<sup>e</sup>.

-Note that the two sets of fluxes are coupled by the presence of &gamma;;
+Note that the two sets of fluxes interact because of the presence of &gamma;;
 Marginalizing over &nu;<sup>e</sup>, one gets
 <!-- $$\begin{align}
 P\left( \boldsymbol{\nu} \right) = \frac{1}{Z}\mathbb{I}\left[\boldsymbol{\nu} \in \Omega\right] e^{\boldsymbol{c}^{t}\boldsymbol{\nu}}